mitkonikov/SchoolNet/readme.md

 Here are people that contributed to the building of this project.
 We can't thank them enough!

 * Кирил Ѓоргиев - Processing of questions for the ZNAM platform

+## Our libraries

+* LightQuery-ORM - A library developed for direct quering to the database by AJAX JSON requests.
+This library works on top of the QueryBuilder from TypeORM.

 ### Todos